We have information you must know before you buy the MX-5 Miata.

 And all that is with the electronic stability control activated.
 With its recent updates, Mazda programmed more latitude into the system, allowing the MX-5 to slide a bit more before the electronics try to reign the slipping in.
 It's also with the standard suspension.
 Ordering the sports suspension buys a firmer ride and increased feel of the road, with the same controllable balance, but not a higher level of discomfort.

-The Miata cruises well, too, though on the Interstate it can wander slightly in response to pavement irregularities or when passing a heaving semi.
+The Miata cruises well, too, though on the Interstate it can wander slightly in response to pavement irregularities or when passing through the wind blast of a large truck.
 When it must, the MX-5 can crawl along with stop-and-go traffic with no complaint.
 Clutch effort is so light, your left leg never gets tired.

 As for wind bluster with the top down, the small quarter windows inboard of the side mirrors can keep the interior calmer, though having them up looks a bit geeky.
 We could discern no difference with or without the mesh blocker panel in place between the seatback bars.